-What is this medicine?LOTEPREDNOL (loe te PRED nol) is used in the eye to treat swelling and pain caused by eye surgery.
+What is this medicine?LOTEPREDNOL (loe te PRED nol) is used in the eye to treat swelling and redness caused by certain eye conditions or surgery.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?This medicine is only for use in the eye.
+Do not take by mouth.
 Follow the directions on the prescription label.
-Wash hands before and after use.
-Tilt your head back slightly and pull your lower eyelid down with your index finger to form a pouch.
-Try not to touch the tip of the tube to your eye, fingertips, or other surface.
-Squeeze the end of the ointment tube to apply a thin layer of the ointment to the inside of the eyelid.
-Close the eye gently to spread the ointment.
-Do not use your medicine more often than directed.
-Finish the full course of medicine prescribed by your doctor or health care professional even if your condition is better.
-Do not stop using except on the advice of your doctor or health care professional.
+Shake well before using.
+Wash your hands before and after use.
+Tilt your head back slightly, and then pull your lower eyelid down with your index finger to form a pouch.
+Do not to touch the tip of the dropper to your eye, fingertips, or other surface.
+Squeeze the prescribed number of drops into the eye pouch.
+Gently close the eye for a few moments to spread the drops.
+Do not blink.
+Keep the eyes closed and apply gentle pressure to the inner corner of the eye with your finger for 1 or 2 minutes to allow the medicine to be absorbed by the eye.
+Do not use the medicine more often than directed.
+Do not stop using this medicine earlier than directed by your doctor or health care professional.

 What if I miss a dose?If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.